puppyone-ai/Puppys/docs/src/index.md

 <img src="../../assets/AgentRPA_1.png" alt="Image" width="800">
 </div>

-Instead of allowing the LLM to make arbitrary decisions and act completely by itself, like in the case of autonomous system, the human user is required to set a series of *fixed milestones* in the path to the final goal, while the agent is allowed to make decisions and take actions between one milestone and the next.
+Instead of allowing the LLM to make arbitrary decisions and act completely by itself, like in the case of an autonomous system, the human user is required to set a series of *fixed milestones* in the path to the final goal, while the agent is allowed to make decisions and take actions between one milestone and the next.
 By reducing the size of possible action space and regulating the behaviors of agents, these milestones can effectively improve the robustness and efficiency of LLM-based agents.

 This hybrid decision-making for agents is implemented in the `Puppys` framework, allowing users to customize the logic level they would like to delegate to LLM when designing an agent.